 Photography Andrew Coffey

 Sonia Gray is a familiar face on the telly.
-The long-time Lotto presenter’s credit roll is impressive – Shortland Street, Wheel of Fortune, Sione’s Wedding, Kai Safari, and most recently Netflix romcom The Royal Treatment and Dancing With the Stars.
+The long-time Lotto presenter’s credit roll is impressive – Shortland Street, Wheel of Fortune, Sione’s Wedding, Kai Safari, and most recently Netflix romcom The Royal Treatment and Dancing With the Stars – and now new show My Family Mystery.

-The recent role she is most passionate about is as presenter and executive producer of documentary Kids Wired Differently which screened recently on TVNZ 1 and offered an insight into he lives of families with neurodivergent children.
+On one of her most passionate roles was as presenter and executive producer of documentary Kids Wired Differently which screened last year, and offered an insight into he lives of families with neurodivergent children.

-Since the documentary aired on TVNZ 1 in October, Gray has received thousands of emails from parents who are struggling.
+Since the documentary aired, Gray has received thousands of emails from parents who are struggling.
 While she’d hoped the show would start conversations, she was not expecting it to have the impact that it’s had.

 “I’m quite blown away and a bit overwhelmed by it all.
 It’s so great the doco made such an impact, but it’s made me realise how much work we’ve still got to do.
 I’ve received so many messages and I want to reply to them all because I’ve been in that position of feeling so isolated.
 It’s easy to feel like you’re the only family in the world that’s going through this, but you’re not, and hopefully the documentary helped to show that.